 Typhoid is preventable.
 The best way to take on typhoid is through an integrated prevention and treatment approach including typhoid conjugate vaccines (TCVs); improvements in water, sanitation, and hygiene (WASH); improved typhoid diagnostics; and appropriate antibiotics.

-TCVs have the potential to overcome many of the challenges that impeded uptake of earlier vaccines, including longer-lasting protection*, fewer doses, and suitability for children younger than two years of age, allowing for inclusion in routine childhood immunization programs.
+TCVs have the potential to overcome many of the challenges that impeded uptake of earlier vaccines.
+TCVs are safe and provide strong protection for at least four years after a single dose in children older than 6 months of age.
 In 2018, the World Health Organization (WHO) recommended TCV as the preferred typhoid vaccine, with TCV introduction prioritized in countries with the highest burden of typhoid disease or a high burden of drug-resistant typhoid.
 WHO recommends that prequalified TCVs be introduced into routine childhood immunization programs as a single dose for infants and children older than 6 months of age, accompanied by catch-up vaccination campaigns for children up to 15 years of age where feasible.
 There are currently two WHO-prequalified TCVs: Typbar TCV® manufactured by Bharat Biotech, India, and TYPHIBEV® manufactured by Biological E, India.
-Results from Phase 3 studies in Bangladesh, Malawi, and Nepal found Typbar TCV to be safe and efficacious in these endemic settings, preventing 85, 84, and 79 percent of typhoid cases in vaccinated children, respectively.
+Three large Phase 3 efficacy studies conducted in Bangladesh, Malawi, and Nepal showed that TCV prevented 79-85 percent of typhoid cases in children 9 months to 16 years old.
 Results from a Phase 2/3 study in India found TYPHIBEV to be safe and immunogenic, with an immune response profile similar to that of Typbar TCV.

 What we’re learning: ongoing typhoid research